ganapativs/priority-browser-extension/README.md

 4. Push your changes to your forked repository.
 5. Submit a pull request to the main repository.

-We hope you find the Priority Chrome Extension useful and enjoyable to use.
+I hope you find the Priority Chrome Extension useful and enjoyable to use.
 If you have any suggestions or encounter any issues, please don't hesitate to reach out to me on [X](https://twitter.com/ganapativs) or submit an issue on the GitHub repository.

 ## License